Eggless Snickerdoodle Cookies Recipe

 Bake:

 - Bake the cookies for 8 – 10 minutes.
-Remove them from the oven, and cool them in the pan for 2 minutes and then transfer to a rack to cool completely.
+Remove them from the oven, cool them in the pan for 2 minutes and then transfer to a rack to cool completely.

 Nutrition